nikolay-pv/advent-of-code-java/README.md

 # Advent of Code: solutions in Java

 This repository contains my solutions for [advent of code challenges](https://adventofcode.com).
-It is also my first ever experience with Java language.

 If you are interested in a different year or language, check my other repositories: